PIP: 64

 - Block Propagation Latency: With potentially over 100 validators producing blocks, rapid propagation across the network is essential for consensus.
 Attempting to decrease block times below 1 second to boost TPS significantly strains the network, leading to latency issues and mini-reorgs due to inconsistent block views.

-- Execution Bottlenecks: Executing a full 30M gas block requires considerable time (roughly 125ms on the recommended hardware, 16 cores and 64GB RAM).
+- Execution Bottlenecks: Executing a full 30M gas block requires considerable time (roughly 125ms on 16 cores and 64GB RAM).
 When combined with validation and propagation overhead, this makes sub-second block times impractical under the current model.

 - Lack of Single Slot Finality: While PIP-11 introduced faster finality, the current system doesn’t guarantee single-slot finality.
 Small block ranges can still be reorganized after propagation, negatively impacting user experience and system predictability, especially with faster block intervals.